prastya28/sofifa-tailwind/README.md

 # sofifa-tailwind

 SoFIFA website design made with Tailwind CSS.
 WIP.
-Not responsive.
+Not responsive and not 100% accurate.